02.16.2025

 By Dr. James Dill, MD - Board-Certified Emergency Medicine, Sports Medicine, and Pediatrics

-After 15 years of trying every antidepressant available, Michael sat in my office describing a life dominated by persistent depression, suicidal thoughts, and the devastating realization that traditional psychiatry had nothing left to offer.
-His story isn't unique—it's the reality for millions of Americans whose depression doesn't respond to conventional treatment.
+After 15 years of trying every antidepressant available, Michael sat in my ketamine therapy Tucson clinic describing a life dominated by persistent depression, suicidal thoughts, and the devastating realization that traditional psychiatry had nothing left to offer.
+His story isn't unique—it's the reality for millions of Americans whose treatment resistant depression doesn't respond to conventional treatment.

 As an emergency medicine physician who has transitioned to providing breakthrough medical therapies, I've witnessed firsthand how ketamine therapy can transform lives when everything else has failed.
 But ketamine isn't magic—it's medicine.
 And like all serious medical interventions, it requires proper physician supervision, comprehensive evaluation, and evidence-based protocols to achieve optimal results safely.